CodeJSong/Multivariate-Functional-Sparse-Model/mfgsparse_pkg/README.md

 ### 3. Example of MFG-LASSO and MFG-Elastic Net
-- Download all the R and RCpp files.
+- Download all the R and Cpp files.
 - A simulation example is shown in the ``simul.R`` file.